LTHCTheMaster/Magical-Elementalization/README.md

 ## Credits

 Thanks to DataWorld discord (<a href="https://discord.me/dataworld">link</a>).
-Also thanks to Azanor and Hashs for their works which inspire me
+Also thanks to Azanor and Hashs for their works which inspired me